ihor-bielchenko/full-utils/README.md

 # full-utils
-## A set of pure functions for all occasions..
+## A set of pure functions for all occasions.